Summerville accountant stole $750K because she said she worked so much

 Federal prosecutor Rhett DeHart with the U.S. Attorney's office said she spent it on clothes, vacations and eating out.
 The money is gone, he said.

-No association money was at risk, because those funds are kept in separate accounts, CMG owner Steve Peck told Gergel.
-He said insurance repaid some of the losses, but the biggest damage was to his reputation, as he lost accounts after being unfairly blamed for the theft.
+No association money was at risk, because those funds are kept in separate accounts managed by a separate team on a separate accounting system with confirmed internal controls, CMG owner Steve Peck told Gergel.
+He said insurance repaid some of the losses, but the biggest damage was to his reputation, as he lost accounts after being unfairly blamed for the theft of his company's own money.

 "There are few things that cut harder and hurt more than to have one’s trust violated," Peck told the judge.
 "Our reputation was irreparably damaged."